try-an/SWOL/README.md

 # swol-esolang

 ------------------
 S.W.O.L. is a very buggy esolang built on top of python.
 S.W.O.L. stands for: Slow Weird One Line (for the language) or Script With One Line (for the file format (.swol)).
-One perk is that you have to seperate everything (functions, strings etc...) with underscores (see example.swol).
-It is notable beacause SWOL is compiled differently.
+One perk is that SWOL scripts are written in only one line and you have to seperate everything (functions, strings etc...) with underscores (see example.swol).
+One notable thing is that SWOL is compiled differently.

 -----------------
 To use this language: